buildthenmarket/Health-and-Fitness/Problems/indoor plants.md

 # indoor plants, each targeting different air pollutants

+NASA has classified Sansevieria, now called Dracaena, as an air purifier due to its ability to remove toxic compounds such as benzene, formaldehyde, trichloroethylene, xylene and toluene.
+This plant uses the acid metabolism of the Crassulaceae to exchange oxygen and carbon dioxide, enabling it to resist drought.
+The microscopic pores on its leaves, called stomata, open only at night to limit water loss through transpiration in the heat of the sun.
+Unlike other plants, Sansevieria produces oxygen and absorbs carbon dioxide at night, making it an excellent indoor air purifier while we sleep.

 ## air quality improver

 to maximize the range of particles removed from your indoor air